I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_datagram_indication.md

 The size of the control information that is associated with the received datagram.
 If this value
      is zero, there is no control information present for the datagram.

-`Next`

-A pointer to the next WSK_DATAGRAM_INDICATION structure in a linked list of
-     WSK_DATAGRAM_INDICATION structures.
-If this member is <b>NULL</b>, this structure is the last WSK_DATAGRAM_INDICATION structure in the linked list.

 `RemoteAddress`